 With our partners, SC Johnson is co-developing a national strategy to address public health issues in Rwanda, including malaria, HIV/AIDS, family planning, access to clean water and nutrition.

-Key to this plan are the new health posts SC Johnson is helping build.
-Right now, someone in rural Rwanda might have to walk up to three hours to reach health care support.
+Key to this plan are the new health posts.
+Previously, those in rural Rwanda might have to walk up to three hours to reach health care support.
 Imagine what a challenge that is when you’re already feeling ill.

-Announcing the news, Dr. Diane Gashumba, Rwanda Minister of Health, explained, “The ten health posts will help us to bring much-needed health care closer to the most vulnerable communities.
+Announcing the first post, Dr. Diane Gashumba, Rwanda Minister of Health, explained, “The ten health posts will help us to bring much-needed health care closer to the most vulnerable communities.
 This will help to improve family health overall and immediately address health care challenges, like malaria, across the country.”

 To tackle malaria specifically, this partnership also includes developing country-wide national standards to address mosquito-borne diseases and set safety and efficacy standards for pest products.
 Studies have shown that spatial repellents can reduce the frequency of biting and may reduce new malaria occurrences.

-The intent over four years is to increase access to and proper use of spatial and personal insect repellents, and encourage behavior changes that help reduce the risk of mosquito-borne disease.
+The intent is to increase access to and proper use of spatial and personal insect repellents, and encourage positive behavior changes that help reduce the potential risk of mosquito-borne disease.
 This is an ongoing goal for SC Johnson, which the company also tackles through its educational mosquito website with tips in 14 languages.